markallisongit/blog/content/posts/2022/sql-spid-5/index.md

 {{< tweet 1495784060509204481 >}}

 I got some great responses and will let you navigate to the tweet or click on the links below.
-Hope this helps someone who is equally curious.
+Mostly importantly, the links below describe the following.

+> By itself, blocking_session_id -5 does not indicate a performance problem. -5 is an indication that the session is waiting on an asynchronous action to complete.

 ## References